 The financial qualification rule for an individual applicant is well known in the community; he/she must "spend down" to \$2,000 or less in assets.
 The exception to this general rule is not well known or understood.

-The fact is that the spend-down can be accomplished in a way where at least 50% of the applicant's assets are protected with income requirements resolved, and then the application can be approved.
+• The fact is that the spend-down can be accomplished in a way where at least 50% of the applicant's assets are protected and the application will be approved.